 It takes time.
 Depending on the platform design and complexity of features, it might take up to eight months to develop a Minimal Viable Product (MVP).

 Possible vendor lock-in.
 If your technology vendor uses a highly specific stack of programming languages, frameworks, and libraries, another team is likely to struggle with it.
 The team you choose should be using appropriate and widespread software development tools.
 It’s also crucial to ensure your contract covers the full transition of product knowledge, intellectual property rights, and developer documentation to you to avoid vendor lock-in.

-Like any advanced medical system, in-home care solutions can bring your services to the next level.
+Like any advanced medical system, home care business management solutions can bring your services to the next level.
 All you need to do to start using one is to decide whether off-the-shelf systems or custom ones fit your business best.

 If you want to go with the ready-made home care system, find the one that meets most of your requirements (because none of them will meet them 100%), give it a ride before purchasing, and make sure it integrates with other systems you use.
 But if you operate under particular circumstances or use unique workflows, prepackaged solutions won’t be your best choice.
 Especially if you plan to make the system your competitive advantage or scale soon.

-Building a custom platform for an in-home care business is an excellent idea if you want the solution to bring actual value to its users, be it the caregivers, the customers, or the managers.
+Building a custom scheduling platform for a home care agency business is an excellent idea if you want the solution to bring actual value to its users, be it the caregivers, the customers, or the managers.
 And when everything goes well, you can even grow this internal product into a SaaS to sell it to other healthcare providers.
 Everything is possible with the right vendor.

-If you have questions or need help developing a long-term care software solution for seniors, we’ll be glad to help.
+If you have questions or need help developing a caregiver scheduling software solution for seniors or any other agetech software solution, we’ll be glad to help.
 Just fill in the contact form, and our experts will contact you ASAP.